SnapFrames Guide

 One-Piece Frame

-Check One-Piece Frame in Step 6 to generate a single unified STL of the entire frame printed flat.
+Check One-Piece Frame in the Generate section to generate a single unified STL of the entire frame printed flat.
 The Full Frame tab in the 3D Preview shows the assembled result, and a dedicated download button exports the file.

 How It Works

 Check One-Piece Frame in the Generate section to export a single unified STL with all four edges joined at mitered corners — no snap connectors or clips needed.
+Picture frames still carve real prong sockets, and the hook prongs are included in your download.
 The frame prints flat (face-up), so part labels are omitted.
 You can generate this alongside Snap-Together and/or Sample Corner.

 Best For